shiny AppAbstract

 - attr(*, "promise_impl")=Classes 'Promise', 'R6' <Promise [pending]>

-Unlike the original return value from a future
+Unlike the original return value from a future, a promise, even under multiprocess, is always resolved:

 f <- future({